openfinch/openfinch/README.md

 <h4 align="center">Eponyms</h4>

-**Finch's Law:** All problems are communication problems
+**Finch's Law:** All problems are communication problems.

-**Corollary to Finch's Law:** Technological solutions to communication problems are communication problems (edited)
+**Corollary to Finch's Law:** Technological solutions to communication problems are communication problems.

 **Finch's Theory of Fractal Badness:** It is possible for a thing to be fractally bad, such that it is impossible for anything that interacts with it to not also be bad.